Anc3vt/d2d2-framework/README.md

 # Features

-- **Display Graph:** D2D2 provides classes for working with display objects (DisplayObject), containers, as well as methods like addChild and removeChild for managing object display.
-All DisplayObject and their descendants retain basic properties and methods from ActionScript 3.0, such as x, y, rotation, alpha, scaleX, scaleY, visible, and others.
-This ensures a familiar interface for controlling the position, rotation, transparency, and scaling of objects on the scene.
+- **Display Graph:** D2D2 provides classes for working with display objects (`IDisplayObject`), containers (`IContainer`), as well as methods like `add` and `remove` for managing object display in display graph.
+All `IDisplayObject` and their descendants retain basic properties and methods from ActionScript 3.0, such as x, y, rotation, alpha, scaleX, scaleY, visible, and others.
+This ensures a familiar interface for controlling the position, rotation, transparency, and scaling of objects on the `Stage`.

-- **Event Model:** Support for adding and removing event handlers via addEventListener and removeEventListener methods, simplifying the organization of event logic.
+- **Event Model:** Support for adding and removing event handlers via `addEventListener`, `removeEventListener`, and `dispatchEvent` methods, simplifying the organization of event logic.

 - **Screen Text:** Ability to display text using TrueType fonts, providing flexibility in formatting text elements.

 - **User Input Handling:** The framework provides tools for handling user input through computer input devices, making it easy to create interactive applications.

-- **Additional Tools and Utilities:** Additional tools are provided within the project, including working with textures, sound effects, and other features inspired by ActionScript 3.0 functionality.
+- **Additional Tools and Utilities:** Additional tools are provided within the project, including working with textures, sound, and other features.

 # Dependency